Looing for ways to save time and save money?

 1)Clean out and discard

 Take everything out of your fridge and wipe it down with mild soap and water.
-Go through your items and discard expired food and donate items you aren’t going to use in the future if it’s unopened and non-perishable
+Go through your items and discard expired food and donate items you aren’t going to use in the future if it’s unopened and non-perishable.
+Keep items that might create juices that will leak on the lowest shelf.

 Now that the fridge is clean, the next thing you’ll need to do is…